beskay/gas-guide/OPTIMIZATIONS.md

 ### Warning: Reduced-size types

 While storage packing usually saves gas, it is important to note that it can also increase gas usage.
 This is because the EVM operates on 32 bytes at a time.
-Therefore, if the element is smaller than that, the EVM must use more operations in order to reduce the size of the element from 32 bytes to the desired size.
+If the element is smaller than that, the EVM must use more operations in order to reduce the size of the element from 32 bytes to the desired size.
 For example, see functions `writeUint128` and `writeUint256` in [StoragePacking.sol](./contracts/StoragePacking.sol).

 ```solidity
 // Execution cost: 22306 gas